Rodrigo Figueroa y Torres

 Rodrigo Figueroa y Torres (24 October 1866 – 1 June 1929) was a Spanish politician during the Restoration and Civil Governor of Madrid in 1909.

-He studied medicine, but he is best known for being a politician and a wide-ranging artist, standing out especially as a sculptor, winning various mentions in Fine Arts Exhibitions.
-He was thus a truly versatile person, a doctor interested in sculpture, painting, diplomacy, and even held the noble title of Duke of Tovar.
+He studied medicine and is known for being a politician and a wide-ranging artist, including as a sculptor, winning various mentions in Fine Arts Exhibitions.
+His interests spanned sculpture, painting, diplomacy, and holding the noble title of Duke of Tovar.

 Early life

 Rodrigo Figueroa y Torres was born in Madrid on 24 October 1866.
 He was the son of Ignacio Figueroa y Mendieta and Ana de Torres, Viscountess of Irueste.
 Among his siblings were the younger brother of José (Viscount of Irueste), Gonzalo (the 1st Duke of Las Torres), and Álvaro (the Count of Romanones).
 He was part of one of the most influential families in Spain during the Restoration period.

 In 1893, his mother gave him the title of Marquess of Tovar, which his friend King Alfonso XIII converted into a Duchy of Spain in 1906.
 Figueroa was thus the first Duke of Tovar, created by Royal Decree in 1906, a title that he inherited from his mother.